CNuge/go-fasta/README.md

 ### `-f` File name.
 A .fasta or .txt filename.
 For use with -m -n -a -split and -summary flags to specify an output name.
-If both a fasta and summary are needed, just passed a .fasta name and it will produce a summary file with the same name and a .txt extension.
+If both a fasta and summary are needed, just pass in a .fasta name and it will produce a summary file with the same name and a .txt extension.